Northernmost Exposure: Norway’s Knivskjellodden

 The fog, wind, rain and, yes, even sunshine that we encountered during our summer visit, coupled with the dramatic emptiness of a landscape totally devoid of trees and dominated by rock, sends the imagination running wild at the extreme isolation and harshness of winter in these parts.

-Despite its location and climate, this is no undiscovered frontier land and the steady stream of northernmost signs outside shops and the most obscure of landmarks highlight the desire of locals to lure and capitalise on the passing tourist trade.
+Despite its location and climate, this is no undiscovered frontier land and the steady stream of northernmost signs outside shops and the most obscure of landmarks highlight the desire of locals to lure and capitalize on the passing tourist trade.
 However, all roads lead north for the tour buses which all share the same destination – North Cape.

 The imposing North Cape with its flat table-top headland providing perfect access for buses is northern Norway’s undisputed king of northernmost claims.
 But the thing is, it isn’t even Europe’s most northerly point!